 Mechanics Of Orthodontic Tooth Movement

 Question 1.
-Write short note on Bodily tooth movement.
+Write a short note on Bodily tooth movement.

 Answer.
 Bodily tooth movement is the most desirable type of tooth movement.

-- Force applied for bodily movement is 70 to 120 g and center of rotation is at infinity.
+- The force applied for bodily movement is 70 to 120 g and the center of rotation is at infinity.

 - On periodontal ligament uniform stress pattern is applied.